On a rainy day: who are the preppers and what can they teach during a pandemic

 3. Knife sharpeners

 A sharp knife is safer than a dull one.
-It is illogical, but it is a fact.
-It is also unbearable to use a dull knife.
-Buy a special knife sharpening tool - it will cost you less than $ 25.
-Follow the instructions included and your knives will sharpen quickly, even if you had no idea how to sharpen them.
-I use the tool to sharpen, including kitchen knives, chisels, scissors, and a razor.
+It's illogical, but it's a fact.
+It’s also unbearable to use a dull knife.
+Buy a special tool for sharpening knives - it will cost you less than $25.
+Follow the included instructions and your knives will be sharp in no time, even if you had no idea how to sharpen them.
+The tools I use to sharpen include kitchen knives, chisels, scissors and a razor.

 4. Nitrile gloves